open-telemetry/opentelemetry.io/content/en/docs/security/_index.md

 security best practices in both your hosting infrastructure and your OTel Collector configuration.
 Running a secure Collector can help you

-- Protect telemetry that might contain sensitive information, such as personally identifiable information (PII), application-specific data, or network traffic patterns.
+- Protect telemetry that shouldn't but might contain sensitive information, such as personally identifiable information (PII), application-specific data, or network traffic patterns.
 - Prevent data tampering that makes telemetry unreliable and disrupts incident responses.
 - Comply with data privacy and security regulations.